 This is the case of Danny Romero with whom she worked on songs such as El hipo, Alegría, Tú y yo… Born in Las Palmas de Gran Canaria, he rose to fame as a DJ when he dared with a catchy remix of Campanera.
 But he left the decks and grabbed the mic quickly to become a young promise of Latin house and, of course, Latin electro.

-The WiZink will also bring together Juan Magán with Lérica the band with which they collaborated in great tracks such as the remix reinterpreted as Fuera de mí.
+The Movistar Arena will also bring together Juan Magán with Lérica the band with which they collaborated in great songs like the remix reinterpreted as Fuera de mí.
 This duo from Cadiz is an expert in making dance and in dedicating verses like this one to our Madrid: No’ conocimo en un garito en Malasaña Pillao por sus ojitos verde marihuana.